The 2025 tennis season in review: data, predictions & what we learned

 Why this matters:

 A 70.87% accuracy rate in tennis prediction is strong performance.
-For context, the typical favorite in tennis matches wins approximately 65-68% of the time when odds are balanced.
+For context, the typical favorite in tennis matches wins approximately 65–68% of the time when odds are balanced.
 Our AI model exceeded that baseline, suggesting our feature engineering and ensemble approach is identifying value beyond simple market consensus.
+For a deeper look at how the model is built, see our methodology article on how AI predicts tennis matches.

 One of the most revealing insights from the 2025 season is how confidence levels correlate with accuracy: